icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Resilience and Natural Hazards

 - [Climate Engine](https://climateengine.com/) - Provides data and insights to support financial and operational resilience for a changing planet across a variety of climate related hazards.
-- [FloodFactor](https://firststreet.org/flood-factor/) - Provided by the First Street Foundation, this tool makes it easy to determine if a property has flooded from major events in the past, is currently at risk, and how that risk changes over time.
-It can also help estimate damage costs associated with flooding.
+- [RiskFactor](https://firststreet.org/risk-factor/) - Provided by the First Street Foundation, this tool enables users to understand properties' environmental risks from flooding, wildfire and extreme heat.
+The tool communicates historic events, current risks, and future projections for properties based on peer-reviewed research.
+Additional Information: [Access Census Tract Risk Data](https://firststreet.org/data-access/), [First Street Foundation Website](https://firststreet.org/)
 - [Jupiter Intelligence](https://jupiterintel.com/) - Provides global high resolution climate projections out to 2100 for a variety of hazards (flood, precipitation, wind, heat/cold, wildfire, thunderstorms, drought) as well as asset-level estimates of damage and financial loss.

 ### Urban Observation